This server includes private MRI and microscopy datasets, which have been curated and organized according to the BIDS convention.

 $ ssh firstname.lastname@example.org help Enter passphrase for key '/home/kousu/.ssh/id_ed25519.neuropoly': hello yourusername, this is git@data running gitolite3 3.6.11-2 (Debian) on git 2.27.0 list of remote commands available: D create desc git-annex-shell help info keys perms readme writable

-During daily usage, you will need to be on the polyvpn network.
+During daily usage, you will need to be on the polyvpn network to access the server.

 You should also make sure to configure git annex for the best performance.